-The Guidance 1000A controllers consist of a high-performance processor board (a standard or enhanced MIDS4), a motor power amplifier board (a 4ALV4A or 4ALV4B), and a sheet metal heat spreader mounting plate.
-These open frame controllers include interfaces for 2, 3, or 4 motors and encoders, and are referred to as G1200A, G1300A, G1400A controllers, respectively.
+The Guidance 5000 controllers consist of a high-performance processor board LVCPU, a motor power amplifier board (LVAMP4A OR LVAMP4B OR LVAMP4C) and a sheet metal heat spreader mounting plate.
+These open frame controllers include interfaces for 1, 2, 3, or 4 motors and encoders, and are referred to as G5100A, G5200A, G5300A, G5400A controllers, respectively.

-The MIDS4 processor board includes a 400 Mhz high-performance, low-power CPU, at least 8 MB of dynamic RAM and at least 16 MB of nonvolatile flash disk for storage of the OS, firmware and user program and data.
-It also includes the following standard interfaces: two 10/100 Mbit Ethernet ports; a RS-232 port; a RS-485 port, four general purpose optically isolated digital inputs; four (4) general purpose optically isolated digital outputs; a motor power enable signal; and a simplified remote front panel interface.
+The LVCPU processor board includes a 1 GHz high-performance, low-power CPU, at least 128 MB of dynamic RAM and at least 64 MB of nonvolatile flash disk for storage of the OS, firmware and user program and data.
+It also includes the following standard interfaces: two 10/100 Mbit Ethernet ports; a RS-232 port; a RS-485 port, four general purpose optically isolated digital inputs; four general purpose optically isolated digital outputs; a motor power enable signal; and a simplified remote front panel interface.
 The front panel interface includes: a second RS-232 port for communicating with a manual control pendant (MCP) and dual E-Stop signal inputs.
-The "enhanced" version of the MIDS4 board includes additional hardware support that is required for selected absolute encoders and other special features.

-The two (2) motor power amplifier boards (the 4ALV4A or 4ALV4B) are very similar.
-The "A" version was designed for use in general motion control applications and includes easy-to-use readily available Amp Micro Mate-N-Lok connectors.
-The "B" version was specifically designed for use in the PreciseFlexTM 400 robot and includes special "Flat Flexible Cable" (FFC) connectors.
+The three motor power amplifier boards (the LVAMP4A, LVAMP4B, or LVAMP4C) are very similar.
+The "A" version was designed for use in general motion control applications and includes easy-touse readily available Amp Micro Mate-N-Lok connectors.
+The "B & C" version was specifically designed for use in the PreciseFlex 400 & PreciseFlex 3400 robot and includes special "Flat Flexible Cable" (FFC) connectors.
 FFC is a miniaturized form of ribbon cable that can be rolled in a small diameter "clock spring" to permit transmission of power and signals through small rotary axes.
-Due to the small pin and conductor sizes permitted for FFC, the "B" amplifiers have a somewhat reduced current rating compared to the "A" amplifiers.
-Consequently, most customers will be primarily interested in the G1000A (Figure 2-2) line of controllers.
+Due to the small pin and conductor sizes permitted for FFC, the "B & C" amplifiers have a somewhat reduced current rating compared to the "A" amplifiers.
+Consequently, most customers will be primarily interested in the G5000 line of controllers.

-Contact with electrical power can cause serious personal injury or death.
-The Guidance 1000A Controllers are powered by 24VDC and can contain voltages up to 48 VDC to drive the motors.

-Mount this product in a cabinet or machine chassis that is not accessible when AC line power is on.
+Guidance 5000 controllers are powered by 24VDC and can contain voltages up to 42VDC to drive the motors.
+These products are intended to be mounted in a cabinet or machine chassis that is not accessible or to have its top cover installed when AC line power is on.

-Figure 2-2 shows the Guidance 1000A, which includes the 4ALV4A motor power amplifier (lower board) that has Amp Micro Mate-N-Lok connectors
+The following is a picture of the Guidance 5000, which includes the LVAMP4A motor power amplifier (lower board) that has Amp Micro MATE-N-LOK connectors.

-Figure 2-2: Guidance 1000A Controller
+Figure 2-2: Guidance 5000